Matthew the Apostle: The Gospel of Matthew

-On the surface, Papias' statement has been taken to imply that Matthew's Gospel itself was written in Hebrew or Aramaic by the apostle Matthew and later translated into Greek.
-However, scholars contend that the author does not claim to have been an eyewitness to events, and Matthew's Greek "reveals none of the telltale marks of a translation".
-Accordingly, several theories have been put forward several theories to explain Papias: perhaps Matthew wrote two gospels, one, now lost, in Hebrew, the other our Greek version; or perhaps the logia was a collection of sayings rather than the gospel; or by dialektōi Papias may have meant that Matthew wrote in the Jewish style rather than in the Hebrew language.
-The consensus is that Papias does not describe the Gospel of Matthew as we know it, and it is generally accepted that Matthew was written in Greek, not in Aramaic or Hebrew.

-Most modern scholars hold that the Gospel of Matthew was written anonymously, and not by Matthew.
+Most modern scholars hold that the Gospel of Matthew was written anonymously, and not by Matthew, though it is possible the gospel incorporates a source written by the disciple.
 The author is not named within the text, and scholars have proposed that the superscription "according to Matthew" was added sometime in the second century.

 Non-canonical or apocryphal gospels

 In the 3rd century, Jewish–Christian gospels attributed to Matthew were used by Jewish–Christian groups such as the Nazarenes and Ebionites.
 Fragments of these gospels survive in quotations by Jerome, Epiphanius and others.
 Most academic study follows the distinction of Gospel of the Nazarenes (36 fragments), Gospel of the Ebionites (7 fragments), and Gospel of the Hebrews (7 fragments) found in Schneemelcher's New Testament Apocrypha.
 Critical commentators generally regard these texts as having been composed in Greek and related to Greek Matthew.
 A minority of commentators consider them to be fragments of a lost Aramaic- or Hebrew-language original.

 The Gospel of Pseudo-Matthew is a 7th-century compilation of three other texts: the Gospel of James, the Flight into Egypt, and the Infancy Gospel of Thomas.

-Jerome relates that Matthew was supposed by the Nazarenes to have composed their Gospel of the Hebrews though Irenaeus and Epiphanius of Salamis consider this simply a revised version of the canonical Gospel.
+Jerome relates that Matthew was supposed by the Nazarenes to have composed their Gospel of the Hebrews, though Irenaeus and Epiphanius of Salamis consider this simply a revised version of the canonical Gospel.
 This Gospel has been partially preserved in the writings of the Church Fathers, said to have been written by Matthew.
-Epiphanius does not make his own the claim about a Gospel of the Hebrews written by Matthew, a claim that he merely attributes to the heretical Ebionites.
+Epiphanius does not make his own the claim about a Gospel of the Hebrews written by Matthew, a claim that he attributes to the Ebionites.